 Sarbecoviruses (a subgenus of Coronaviridae) are considered zoonotic and the subgenus of Sarbecoviruses specifically are gaining a notoriety of jumping from animals to humans.
 As viruses jump from host to host, evolutionary mutations in the viruses' nucleic acid are selected to improve viral infection and replication in the new host.

-Since our awareness of Sarbecovirus in humans is a recent phenomenon, it is unclear if the virus is present in other species.
-It is important to note that natural transmission from humans to research animals has not been reported and is considered unlikely.
+Since our awareness of Sarbecovirus in humans is a recent phenomenon, it is unclear if the virus is present in other species naturally.
+It is important to note that natural transmission from humans to most research animal species has not been reported and is considered unlikely.

 Oral and Nasal Swabs